AndroidCrypto/ESP32_C6_ST7735_Starter/README.md

 # ESP32-C6 Supermini with ST7735 TFT display Starter
 Getting started with an **ESP32-C6 Supermini** device and a TFT display with driver chip **ST7735**.

-This is the accompanying repository for my article "**Getting Started with an ESP32-C6 Supermini device connected to an ST7735 TFT display: .
+This is the accompanying repository for my article "**Getting Started with an ESP32-C6 Supermini device connected to an ST7735 TFT display**: https://medium.com/@androidcrypto/getting-started-with-an-esp32-c6-supermini-device-connected-to-an-st7735-tft-display-c0839ad6c632.

 My display is a 1.8 inch large TFT display with 128 x 160 pixels.

 ## Settings for the display specific setup file

-I'm using a display specific setup file for the combination ESP32-C6 Supermini with TFT display driver ST7735.This file contains e.g. the display driver, size and pins for the ESP32-device.
+I'm using a display specific setup file for the combination ESP32-C6 Supermini with TFT display driver ST7735.
+This file contains e.g. the display driver, size and pins for the ESP32-device.
 If your display has a different size please change the height and width accordingly.

 ### Copy a file to the User_Setups folder